hshirazi/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 * The shape of a traffic sign image is [26 25]
 * The number of unique classes/labels in the data set is 43

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+It is a bar chart showing how the data is distribted among 43 labels (traffic signs).

 ![alt text][image1]

 ###Design and Test a Model Architecture

-####1.
-Describe how you preprocessed the image data.
-What techniques were chosen and why did you choose these techniques?
-Consider including images showing the output of each preprocessing technique.
-Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
-Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)
+#### Pre-Prossesing:

-As a first step, I decided to convert the images to grayscale because ...
+As a first step, I decided to convert the images to grayscale because when I used the LeNet model withought grayscaling, it was overfitting.
+Grayscaling reduces the number of channels from 3 to 1, hence less complexity and less chance of overfitting.
+It helped greatly.
+This also means color was not an important feature.

 Here is an example of a traffic sign image before and after grayscaling.

 ![alt text][image2]

-As a last step, I normalized the image data because ...
+As a last step, I normalized the image data because it reduces the range of values the network works with from [0,256] to [-1,1].
+This a more controlled range and also makes overfitting less likely.

-I decided to generate additional data because ...

-To add more data to the the data set, I used the following techniques because ...

-Here is an example of an original image and an augmented image:

-![alt text][image3]

-The difference between the original data set and the augmented data set is the following ...

 ####2.
 Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.